Just Dance 2017

 Just Dance 2017 is a 2016 dance video game developed and published by Ubisoft.
-It was unveiled on June 13, 2016, during its E3 press conference as the eighth main installment of the series, and was released in October 2016 for PlayStation 3, PlayStation 4, Xbox 360, Xbox One, Wii, Wii U, and Microsoft Windows; and on March 3, 2017, for Nintendo Switch.
-The game was the only title of the series to be released on Microsoft Windows, and was released as a launch title for Nintendo Switch.
+It was unveiled on June 13, 2016, during its E3 press conference as the eighth main installment of the series, and was released in October 2016 for PlayStation 3, PlayStation 4, Xbox 360, Xbox One, Wii, Wii U, and Windows; and on March 3, 2017, for Nintendo Switch.
+The game was the only title of the series to be released on Windows, and was released as a launch title for Nintendo Switch.

 Gameplay

 As in previous installments, players must mimic the routine of an on-screen dancer to a chosen song, scoring points based on their accuracy.
-For input, the game supports either the respective motion controller system for a particular console platform, or a smartphone with the game's companion mobile app.
+For input, the game supports either the respective motion controller system for a particular console platform (Wii Remotes on Wii and Wii U, PlayStation Move on PlayStation 3, PlayStation Camera on PlayStation 4, Kinect on Xbox 360 and One and Joy-Con on Nintendo Switch), or a smartphone with the game's companion mobile app.
 For the PC version, a gamepad and a keyboard can also be used for menu navigation.
+The Chinese version of the game removes online features, such as Just Dance Unlimited and the World Dance Floor.

 The "Dance Party" mode has been renamed to the "Just Dance" mode, players can now have the ability to search for a song using the menu.
 The "Superstar" rank has been added, in which it's achievable at 11,000 points.
-A new "Just Dance Machine" mode was added on current-generation console and PC versions, in which players must dance through routines of different styles to help recharge an alien spaceship.
+A new "Just Dance Machine" mode was added on current-generation console and PC versions, in which players must dance through routines of different styles to help recharge an alien spaceship, using a unique scoring mechanic which shows green if successfully or red if messing up.
 Each session contains five routines, with "Cosmic Rounds" popping up randomly.
 The story of this mode follows two aliens that are dancing on their ship.
 All of a sudden, their battery is running low.
-To recharge its battery, the aliens traveled to Earth and abduct human dancers known as "coaches" to recharge its battery by dancing.
+To recharge its battery, the aliens travelled to Earth and abduct human dancers known as "coaches" to recharge its battery by dancing.
 In the ending, the battery was charged and the aliens leave Earth as they keep dancing.
 But unfortunately, their battery is running low once again.